z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Historical-Comparative-Linguistics/Methods-and-Theories/Wave-Theory.md

 - **Contact and Influence**: Languages influence each other through proximity and interaction.
 - **Non-Discrete Boundaries**: Linguistic features may not align neatly with language boundaries.

-## Applications

-- **Dialectology**: Explains regional variations and the gradual change across dialects.
-- **Language Contact Studies**: Accounts for shared features due to borrowing and convergence.
-- **Historical Reconstruction**: Supplements the tree model by considering areal features.

 ## Advantages